Real operational problems.

 In construction, the symptoms are often different on the surface, but the underlying patterns are familiar:

-Office and site disconnect
+office and site disconnect

-Poor handovers between tender, commercial and delivery
+poor handovers between tender, commercial and delivery

-Reactive communication
+reactive communication

-Duplicated project admin
+duplicated project admin

-Inconsistent project setup
+inconsistent project setup

-Margin leakage hidden inside poor coordination and late decisions
+margin leakage hidden inside poor coordination and late decisions

 When these issues build over time, they rarely appear as one dramatic failure.
-They show up as:

-More firefighting
+more firefighting

-Less control
+less control

-More reliance on key individuals
+more reliance on key individuals

-Slower decision-making
+slower decision-making

-Tighter margins
+tighter margins

 The purpose of the audit is to make those patterns visible before they become expensive.

 This is not about making the business sound more sophisticated.
-It is about helping it run more cleanly and profitably.

 They are not buying "AI".
 They are buying clarity.